Family Histories

 Home NEW Updates About Us Feedback Historic Sites Consultants Contact Us Terms/Conditions

-Ethel was a sister to Bob “Snobby Richards” and affectionately known as ‘Mum Searle’.
+Ethel was a Aunt to Bob “Snobby Richards” and affectionately known as ‘Mum Searle’.

-Ethel was born on 17 September c1891.
-She arrived at ‘Christmas Farm’ with her parents Charles and Roseanna Richards in 1901.
+Ethel was born on 17 September 1890 at Horsham, Victoria.
+She arrived at "Xmas Farm" with her parents Charles and Roseanna Richards in 1901.

-Ethel died in 1968 aged 77 years and is buried at the Gnowangerup Cemetery.
+Ethel died on 27th January 1968 aged 77 years and was buried at the Gnowangerup Cemetery on 30th January 1968..

 ETHEL SEARLE'S HOUSE #2